Guide to Gamefish of the Amazon

 Definition: A hypothetical supercontinent made up of South America, Africa, Australia, Antarctica and the Indian subcontinent.
 Presumed to have existed from 300 to 200 million years ago until separated by continental drift.

 History: In 1912 a German scientist, Alfred Wegener, was the first person to put forth the concept that the continents were joined at one time in the geologic past.
 He postulated a single great landmass, Pangaea.
-Later theorists describe the separation, late in the Triassic Period (245 to 208 million years ago), between the southern landmass, Gondwanaland, and Laurasia to the north.
+Later theorists describe the separation of Pangaea into two supercontinents late in the Triassic Period (245 to 208 million years ago).
+The southern landmass became Gondwanaland while Laurasia formed to the north.

 Of all the incredible gamefish in the Amazon basin, the one that has received the most press is the peacock bass.
 Their remarkable, explosive topwater strike, combined with an astonishing ability to break heavy lines and leaders and straighten even stout saltwater hooks, makes them one of the most sought after species in the Amazon basin.

-Until recently scientists recognized only five species of peacock bass, C. temensis, C. ocellaris, C. monoculus, C. orinocensis and C. intermedia.
-A recent rediscription of the genus now includes 15 named species with the possibility of other species yet to be described (although there is still debate on this topic).
-All species are called tucunaré in Brazil, while most Spanish speaking South American countries use the term pavón.
+Until 2006 scientists recognized only five species of peacock bass, C. temensis, C. ocellaris, C. monoculus, C. orinocensis and C. intermedia.
+Recent rediscription of the genus now includes 16 named species.
+They are called tucunaré in Brazil, while Spanish speaking South American countries use the term pavón.

 To learn more about the peacock bass species you'll most commonly encounter on an Amazon peacock bass fishing trip, see our: Peacock Bass Identification Guide.

-Morphology: Although including a range of wildly differing species, Cichlids share several unique physical characteristics.
+Morphology: Although they include a range of wildly differing species, Cichlids share several unique physical characteristics.
 All have only one nostril on each side of the head, not two, and they have both a spiny, and a soft, dorsal fin.

 Behavior: Cichlids show some of the most complex and highly evolved behavior patterns of all fishes.
 Because of the family's diversity, it is difficult to ascribe characteristics to all members of the group.
 However, many generalities effectively apply to the majority of species.
 Cichlids are among the intellectuals of fishes.
 They are highly intelligent and it has been shown by scientists that cichlids can learn.
-(The way they sometimes tear up my gear, I'd swear they knew who I was and had passed the word among themselves.)
-Cichlids are generally very aggressive and pugnacious.
+(The way they sometimes tear up my gear, I'd swear they knew I was coming ahead of time and had passed the word among themselves.)
+Cichlids in general are tend to be aggressive and pugnacious.
 They are often extremely territorial.